Localvsc/Calvert_CSCI2270_FinalProject/README.md

 		-Need to add cases in the Add/Delete city methods for when the input city is not found
-		-A segmentation fault occurs in the find distance between 2 cities method when either city is not found
+		-A segmentation fault occurs in the find distance between 2 cities method when either city is not found, or the city entered as the starting city is after the ending city
 	It would also be good to add the add/delete/findDistance/... functionality to the second network (should be easy to do)